2b2a2t2/SC01_BASE_AS5600/README.md

 <p align="center">
   <img src="Misc/Ghetto_solder.jpeg" width="850">
 </p>
-this ghetto prototype alsi has usbc port for the firmware upload and charging the battery thru a tp4056 and an scrapped iPhone 5c battery
+this ghetto prototype also has usbc port for the firmware upload and charging the battery thru a tp4056 and an scrapped iPhone 5c battery i thought the vibration motor would be a nice addition for haptic feedback when tweaking symmetrical knobs and "feel" the detent but using a quiet device is even better, might get removed
 ---

 # 🛠 Planned Features

 - MIDI clock sync
 - Additional LFO waveforms
-- Full web MIDI editing
+- Full web and onboard MIDI editing
 - OSC support
+- program change and system exclusive messages support
 - MIDI learn mode
 - SD preset manager
+- ws2812 support
+- mpr121 support
+- mcp23017 support
 - Multi-device sync
+- CV/Gate i/o module extension
 - Complex chord mode with progressions and parallel sending
+- Hardware additionnal keyboard with Ws2812 and MPR121
+- midi DIN in/out/thru
+- more embedded LFOs
+- modular menu system
+- add board définitions to bring WidipiM to other hardware (teensy,esp32... with generic screens)
+- real pcb with led rings for each encoder
+- make it waterproof ?

 ---

 # 🤝 Contributing

 Pull requests are welcome.
+i´m not a coder IRL so everything in this repo is mainly (subscription free) AI slop and an insane amount of testing and debugging. what do you use and what do you want ?
 Ideas, improvements, and feature requests are encouraged. monsieurgrosconnard(at)gmail.com
 ---